Chat with us, powered by LiveChat

 Table of Contents

 If there are present dissolved solids in water, the taste of the water is directly affected.
 Although people claim that water does not have a taste, this is not true at all.
-Professional water tasters say that water that does not have total dissolved solids is not good; the water tastes dull, bland, and flat which is not what people are looking for in the water.
+Professional water tasters say that water that does not have total dissolved solids is not good; the water tastes dull, bland, and flat, which is not what people are looking for in the water.

 The drinking water that is bought by people to consume has a high concentration of Total Dissolved Solids when tested.
-There are so many things that can contaminate and ruin the water that people drink.
+There are so many things that can contaminate and ruin the water that people drink.It encouraged the government to make a strict legal policy to ensure that there are no harmful substances in the water.
+This regulation is ideal for improving water quality and making it safe for human consumption, but unfortunately, TDS or total dissolved solids are not included in this policy.

 Furthermore, the more total dissolved solids content you have in your water at home, the more effects it could have in other areas of your home and not just your health.
-The pipes in your home would not be too happy with water that is highly-concentrated with dissolved solids.
+The pipes in your home would not be too happy with water that is highly concentrated with dissolved solids.
 It is because it can cause these pipes to corrode.
 After all, these substances can build up on pipes or fixtures as time passes, which causes a metallic taste to the water.

-Effects of Consuming Water With TDS
+Effects of Drinking Water With TDS

 In a community in Australia, the number of patients suffering from acute myocardial infarction and other heart diseases rose to a significant number.

-According to the Water Quality Association, regardless of there are no health hazards observed in healthy individuals ingesting TDS at varying levels.
+According to the Water Quality Association, regardless of whether there are no health hazards observed in healthy individuals ingesting TDS at varying levels.
 It is because of the body’s ability to maintain homeostasis, which controls the absorption and excretion of minerals.

 Where Does TDS Come From?

-Water is a very easy target for TDS because it easily absorbs contamination or pollution from both natural and man-made contaminants.
+Water is a very easy target for TDS because it absorbs contamination or pollution from natural and man-made contaminants.
 Therefore, any sources may be man-made or natural and can be a source of dissolved solids in water.

-Here are the man-made sources of TDS in the water that you drink:
+Here are the man-made sources of TDS in the water that you drink:· Industrial wastewater· Agricultural and urban runoff· Chemicals used to treat water· Anti-skid materials· Sewage· Hardware that helps distribute water

 Is There A Test To Determine TDS Content?

-The EPA or the United States Environmental Protection Agency is responsible for testing the water in the water supply for any traces of TDS and other harmful substances.
-There are two categories of EPA tests, one is the Primary and the next is the Secondary Maximum Contaminant Level Standards.
+The EPA or the United States Environmental Protection Agency, is responsible for testing the water in the water supply for any traces of TDS and other harmful substances.
+There are two categories of EPA tests, one is the Primary, and the next is the Secondary Maximum Contaminant Level Standards.

 As for TDS, it is tested in the Secondary Maximum Contaminant Level Standard Test.
-The standard is 500 milligrams per liter.
+The standard TDS level is 500 milligrams per liter.
 As has been said above, this secondary test that includes testing for TDS is not created as a policy that should be strictly followed, but it only acts as a regulation.
 Therefore, there is no strong imposition of the standard of TDS content in the water.

 The answer to this question is an absolute yes.
 You need to test your water because the tests will determine if the water is safe to drink or if it’s potable.
 Water tests are vital to ensure that the water you are drinking is potable and free from the presence of any contaminants.